 The saddest thing was to find a memorial to a lad who had slipped and fallen to his death.
 I still feel for his family.

 We saw very few people apart from a few fishermen who had cast their lines off the edge to angle for fish in the surf hundreds of feet below, and a father who was there with his kids.

 Up at the edge

 Jimmy and I crawled up to the edge on hands and knees because it was windy and it looked like the grass was growing over the edge of the cliff.
 This was one place we really didn't want to take a wrong step.

 It was worth it though, once I peeked over the edge and got a glimpse of the clear water below.
 I never would have suspected that the Atlantic could be that blue!

 You were right, Lonely Planet: This is an excellent Cliffs of Moher alternative.
-Not only did we avoid the crowds but we got to see a part of Ireland that most tourists never see.
+Not only did we save a bunch of money and avoid the crowds, we were able to explore a part of Ireland that most tourists never see.
 It was so worth carving out the time to make this drive.
 Sure and it was a little more out of the way, but it is now one of our most-cherished memories from our entire time in Ireland.